circuscode/tootpress/readme.txt

 == Description ==

-TootPress brings your data back and copies your toots from Mastodon to WordPress continuously.
-The toots will be saved in the WordPress database and can be displayed on the blog chronologically (but do not have to).
-Indeed, Mastodon is also blogging, micro-blogging so to speak.
+TootPress copies your toots from Mastodon to WordPress continuously.
+The toots can be displayed chronologically in the blog, making your timeline accessible to other people outside of Mastodon.
+In addition, you regain ownership of your own data back.

 = Features =